Unity-Technologies/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 In Unity, you typically create a new game object using the `Instantiate` function.
 Creating a game object with `Instantiate` will only create that object on that player's local machine. `Spawning` in  Netcode for GameObjects (Netcode) means to create an object which is shared between all clients and the server.

 ## Network Prefabs
 A network prefab is any unity prefab asset that has one `NetworkObject` component attached to a `GameObject` within the prefab.
-More commonly, the `NetworkObject` component is attached to the root `GameObject` of the prefab asset.
-Attaching the `NetworkObject` component on the root `GameObject` is typically the more common configuration because this allows any child `GameObject` to have a `NetworkBehaviour` automatically assigned to the `NetworkObject`.
+More commonly, the `NetworkObject` component is attached to the root `GameObject` of the prefab asset because this allows any child `GameObject` to have a `NetworkBehaviour` automatically assigned to the `NetworkObject`.
 The reason for this is that a `NetworkObject` component attached to a `GameObject` will be assigned (associated with) any `NetworkBehaviour` components on:
 - the same `GameObject` that the `NetworkObject` component is attached to
 - any child or children of the `GameObject` that the `NetworkObject` is attached to.